straker/kontra/CONTRIBUTING.md

     anchor: {x: number, y: number};
 }
 ```

-The docs and declaration file are built along with the development version of the code, so running `npm run build` will build the docs as well.
-This ensures they stay in sync with any changes to the code.

 All documentation related gulp tasks and `@tag` information can be found in [tasks/doc.js](tasks/docs.js).
 All TypeScript related gulp tasks and `@tag` information can be found in [tasks/typescript.js](tasks/typescript.js).